DriveLock Device Control

 USB drives that you have added to a drive rule with Enforced Encryption option can be used, if they are encrypted.
 If they are not, a wizard will appear that will allow you to encrypt the USB drive.

-With the Device Control policy, DriveLock provides two encryption solutions for removable media: Microsoft BitLocker To Go and DriveLock Encryption 2-Go.
+With the Device Control policy, DriveLock provides the following encryption solutions for removable media: DriveLock Encryption 2-Go and Microsoft BitLocker To Go.

 You cannot access the flash drive until it is encrypted.
 Once encrypted, you can unlock it either with the password set at the beginning, the administration password (e.g. here: DriveLock1), or the recovery certificate (in the DOC, in Settings > Certificates or locally in C:\ProgramData\Center Tools DriveLock\PolicyFileStg (PW: DriveLock1).